dapr/quickstarts/pub-sub/README.md

 ### Cleanup

-Once you're done using the sample, you can spin down your Kubernetes resources by navigating to the `./deploy` directory and running:
+Once you're done, you can spin down your Kubernetes resources by navigating to the `./deploy` directory and running:

 ```bash
 kubectl delete -f .